philipzabicki/binance-algotrading/README.md

 Inherited from SignalExecuteSpotEnv or SignalExecuteFuturesEnv.
 Currently only MACD, MACD+RSI, Keltner Channel(Bands) and Chaikin Oscillator are implemented.

-All of them can use [many custom](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/ta_tools.py#L1002) moving averages and any valid periods instead of just 12/26 periods EMAs.
+All of MA based indicators can use [many custom](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/ta_tools.py#L1002) moving averages and any valid periods.
 Ex.
-MACD using TEMA for slow ma, HullMA for fast ma and HammingMA for signal line.
+MACD using TEMA-42 for slow ma, HullMA-37 for fast ma and HammingMA-8 for signal line.
 #### MACD strategy environment
+Expands SignalExecuteSpotEnv/SignalExecuteFuturesEnv by creating signal array from MACD made with arguments provided with reset method.

 ```python
 (...)
 class MACDExecuteSpotEnv(SignalExecuteSpotEnv):